MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Austria/delivery-reminders.md

 ---
     title: Delivery Reminders
     description: Delivery reminders are used to track overdue vendor shipments, and to remind vendors about overdue deliveries.
-To create delivery reminders, you must set up the following:

     documentationcenter: ''
     author: SorenGP